 A few other things to try to minimize damage from scratching:

-Use double-sided tape to discourage scratching on certain surfaces(note that the glue from the tape could also cause damage to your furniture – so test an inconspicuous area)
+- Use double-sided tape for cats to discourage scratching on certain surfaces(note that the glue from the tape could also cause damage to your furniture – so test an inconspicuous area)

 Avoid having furniture in your home that comes from animals.
 What do I mean by that?
 Leather couches, wool rugs – these items will attract your cat because they can smell the animal.
 Instead choose sturdy fabrics like microfiber and synthetic rugs.